Skip to main content

 Papua New Guinea

-February 2024 | Historic deadly violence in Enda Province
+Historic deadly violence in Enga Province

-At least 64 people were killed in intertribal violence in Papua New Guinea’s Enda Province in mid-February.
+At least 64 people were killed in intertribal violence in Papua New Guinea’s Enga Province in mid-February.
 The violence confirmed so far marks the deadliest such outbreak in recent years, which Enga Governor Peter Ipatas attributed to a long period of escalation that was “probably the biggest tribal fight we’ve ever had.”
 The specific cause of this outbreak of violence remains unclear.
 The violence is one of several overlapping crises in the country, including a year-long fuel shortage and ongoing efforts to remove Prime Minister James Marape via a vote of no confidence for his government’s alleged failure to maintain public order.

-January 2024 | More than 20 dead in nationwide riots
+More than 20 dead in nationwide riots

 Papua New Guinea’s government declared a two-week state of emergency on 11 January after a wave of riots and violence in major cities resulted in at least 20 deaths.
 Several MPs resigned over the official disorder and Prime Minister James Marape suspended top police and civil servants in response to the failure of law enforcement to adequately react to and contain the violence, pending an investigation.
 The riots began as a peaceful protest by police officers after what the government says was an administrative error caused public servants to receive only half their usual salaries on 10 January.
 The riots took place against public discontent over persistent high unemployment and inflation and low wages.
 Observers suggested opposition parties could hold a no-confidence vote to remove Marape from office as soon as next month, when the post-election grace period forbidding such votes expires.

-December 2023 | Political control of public finances raises alarm
+Political control of public finances raises alarm

 A Finance Department directive issued 1 December 2023 transferred financial control over all payments by subnational governments from public servants to elected MPs and governors.
 A majority of provincial administrators, as well as lower-level public servants, told the country’s Post-Courier newspaper the move was unconstitutional and would worsen the problem of elected officials using public money as “slush funds,” redirecting money to their supporters and damaging service delivery.
 MPs already held a significant personal amount of control over public spending in their districts, which critics and analysts have for years argued contributed to systemic clientelism and even increased violence around electoral cycles – although the latter claim has yet to be proven.